decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 > Start dcrwallet

 With the correctly set configuration files, open another shell window in your Decred directory (or use the last window if you have just created your wallet).
-Type the following command (review this guides Prerequisites to determine exact command depending on your OS/Shell application):
+Type the following command (review this guide’s Prerequisites to determine the right command for your OS/Shell application):

 ```no-highlight
 dcrwallet